DNVSimbu/Verilog/README.md

-# Verilog using xilinx Vivado
+# Verilog using Xilinx Vivado
 Verilog